-You are expected to be in your place on line at 9 a.m.
+You are expected to be in your place on line at 8:30 a.m.
 If you are late, you may not be positioned within your correct school or department when the degrees are conferred.
 If your guests are late they may be seated in Whitman.

 What can I expect to take place during the ceremony?